tahoe-lafs/magic-folder/docs/usage.rst

 Prerequisites
 -------------

-You must have one or more Tahoe-LAFS client nodes configured to be able to store objects somewhere.
-They must be able to reach their configured storage nodes.
-The client nodes must all share the same storage nodes.
+You must have one or more Tahoe-LAFS client nodes (usually each one on a different computer) configured; ``magic-folder`` uses these to store objects.

+The clients must be able to reach their configured storage nodes.

+The client nodes must all share the same set of storage nodes.

 The nodes must be running.

 Creating a Magic Folder Daemon Configuration